 Sometimes you won’t have time to go to the gym.
 This is when micro workouts may be useful.
 A ten minute workout is better than a zero minute workout.
 A lot can be done in ten minutes.

 7.Take protein snacks when on duty.

-Chances are you are not going to eat in a restaurant during your lunch break, if you are a construction worker.
-You are probably not even going to have one.
-That’s why it’s recommended to take some protein snack such as peanuts with you.
+Chances are that you are not going to eat in a restaurant during your lunch break if you are a construction worker.
+You are probably not even going to have a break.
+That’s why it’s recommended to take some protein snacks such as peanuts with you.